SpencerChristopher/docker-forensic-environment/README.md

 /shared/workspace
 ```

 This directory is directly linked to the `forensic_files` folder on your local machine.
-Files can be added or modified from either location.

 ### 4. Stop the Container